feathersjs/docs/api/databases/sequelize.md

 ## Working with Sequelize Model instances

-It is highly recommended to use `raw` queries by default.
+It is highly recommended to use `raw` queries, which is the default.
 However, there are times when you will want to take advantage of [Sequelize Instance](http://docs.sequelizejs.com/en/latest/api/instance/) methods.
 There are two ways to tell feathers to return Sequelize instances:

-1. Set `{ raw: true }` in a "before" hook:
+1. Set `{ raw: false }` in a "before" hook:
     ```js
-    function makeRaw(hook) {
+    function rawFalse(hook) {
         if (!hook.params.sequelize) hook.params.sequelize = {};
         Object.assign(hook.params.sequelize, { raw: false });
         return hook;
     }
-    hooks.before.find = [makeRaw];
+    hooks.before.find = [rawFalse];
     ```
 1. Use the new `hydrate` hook in the "after" phase:
     ```js